budostylz/e15/Independent-Study/README.md

 ![node dependencies and webpack](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/console.PNG)

 ### That was a handful but we only scratch the surface of Webpack capabilities.
-### Now that we have a basic understanding of Webpack concepts, let's turn to [Laravel Mix](https://laravel.com/docs/6.x/mix) which uses Webpack under the hood.
+### Since we have a basic understanding of Webpack concepts, let's turn to [Laravel Mix](https://laravel.com/docs/6.x/mix) which uses Webpack under the hood.

 # Laravel Mix Demo

 ## Configuration
-### As the same with Webpack, you will need to install and verify node.js is present on your computer.
+### Similar with Webpack, install and verify if node.js is present on your computer.
 ### Check the above Webpack [configuration section](https://github.com/budostylz/e15/tree/master/Independent-Study#Configuration) for this step.

 ### We will apply `Laravel Mix` to our p2 project.
 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/image0.PNG)

-### Let's look at our assets that we will need to bundle located at within Laravel's master view file name `master.blade.php`
+### Let's look at our assets we need to bundle inside `master.blade.php`.
 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/image1.PNG)

-### Laravel comes out of box with a `webpack.mix.js` file located at the root directory which corresponds to `webpack.config.js` that we been working with.
+### Laravel comes out of box with a `webpack.mix.js` file located at the root directory.
+This file corresponds to `webpack.config.js`.
 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/webpack.mix.js_dir.PNG)

 ### Laravel by default maps entry and output assets.
 We'll use this mapping for our Sass file in the next steps.